melodykirshberg/Burger-App/README.md

 # Burger-App

 ## Description
 A burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.
+This was my first app I created my own custom pictures to use as well.

 ## Table of Contents
 * [Installation](#installation)